LeanneLibGriff/nine-repro/Step7CompSecurity.md

 ### Step 7
 ## Computer Security

-## Ensuring that your computer and network are secured means that you have far less a chance of a data breach or hack.
+## Ensuring that your computer and network are secured means that there is far less risk of a data breach or hack.

 Beginner
-* Have good strong passwords and encrypt your computer's hard drive
+* Have good strong passwords and encrypt your computer's hard drive.

 Intermediate
-* Get set up on a password manager
+* Use a password manager.

 Advanced
 * Let's ensure your lab/office is encrypted and practicing safe habits